CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FSLogix.md

-# Exercise 5: Setup FsLogix
+# Exercise 5: Setup FSLogix

 The Windows Virtual Desktop service recommends FSLogix profile containers as a user profile solution.
 FSLogix is designed to roam profiles in remote computing environments, such as Windows Virtual Desktop.
 It stores a complete user profile in a single container.
 At sign-in, this container is dynamically attached to the computing environment using natively supported Virtual Hard Disk (VHD) and Hyper-V Virtual Hard disk (VHDX).
 The user profile is immediately available and appears in the system exactly like a native user profile.
 This article describes how FSLogix profile containers used with Azure Files function in Windows Virtual Desktop.